Construction Party Supplies and Ideas!

 the winner.

-In the event that your little construction engineers finish your activities
+In the event that your little engineers finish the activities

-faster than you planned…don’t panic!
-Play some standard party favorites such
+faster than you planned…play some standard party favorites such

 as “Tool Time” (Hot Potato), “Yield, Stop, Go” (Red Light, Green Light),